AvramAndrei-Alexandru/Laboratory-Tracking-API/README.md

 - Submit assignments
 - Grade submitted assignments
 - Do the attendence
-- For all of the above features CRUD operations are available using the corresponding endpoints.
+- For all of the above features, CRUD operations are available using the corresponding endpoints.